statecharts/statecharts.github.io/use-case-statecharts-in-user-interfaces.md

 * Tells us what activities to start and stop
 * Tells us "what state" it's in

-But harnessing these building blocks is for another page, but to start you off with som exercises, you can try a few things:
+But harnessing these building blocks is for another page, but to start you off with some exercises, you can try a few things:

 * Introduce a new state ("red") and when you get results back from the "server", transition to it instead.
 Add some CSS for it too.
 * Add a guard condition that checks the data coming back from the server, and go to the red or not_green states accordingly